Sreenikitha/Biomarker-identification/README.md

 # Biomarker-identification

-Hey peeps, I just started this project aiming to identify biomarkers for one of the common gastrointestinal disease i.e., Irritable Bowel Syndrome (IBS)
+Hey peeps, I just started this project aiming to identify biomarkers for one of the common gastrointestinal diseases i.e., Irritable Bowel Syndrome (IBS)